cmci/HTManalysisCourse/CentreCourseProtocol.md

 setThreshold is a method of class ImageProcessor and has three arguments.

-1. lower threhsold value
+1. lower threshsold value
 2. upper threshold value
-3. lut update (a number)
+3. LUT update (a number)

 THe first and the second arguments are obvious what they are, but the third one probably is not.
 This value determines the highlighting color of thresholded area.
 There are three different ways: